ktbaek/Excess-deaths-Denmark/README.md

 without stratifying for sex, and a completely non-stratified dataset.
 The excess death rates for all baselines and stratifications are shown in Figure 17.
-To check how much of the differences are explained by calculating excess deaths as those exceeding an interval, I also calculated excess deaths compared to the mean season adjusted baseline itself (Figure 18) and found a bit less impact of stratification.
-So the impact of straficiation can be explained both by the prediction intervals and the baselines themselves.
+To check how much of the differences are explained by calculating excess deaths as those exceeding an interval,

+*Should be edited: I also calculated excess deaths compared to the mean season adjusted baseline itself (Figure 18) and found a bit less impact of stratification.
+So the impact of stratification can be explained both by the prediction intervals and the baselines themselves*

 ![**Excess deaths per 100,000 of the total Danish population for the period 2020 Q1 - 2022 Q3 for stratified and non-stratified data